 If you're a fan of bacon, you might also like...

 - 2 cloves garlic

-- 57 grams (2 oz) smoked cheese finely shredded
+- 2 ounces (57 grams) smoked cheese finely shredded

-Fry bacon over medium heat until crisp.
+- Fry bacon over medium heat until crisp.
 Remove from pan, and blot with paper towels.
-When cool, chop or break it into 1-inch pieces.
+When cool, chop or break it into 1-inch (2.54 cm) pieces.

-Stuff filling into mushroom caps, piling extra on top.
-Press it in place a little with your fingers and set each one onto prepared baking sheet.
+- Stuff filling into mushroom caps, piling extra on top.
+Press it into place a little with your fingers and set each one on the prepared baking sheet.